Poohblah/packer-arch/README.md

 * Only a single /root partition (ext4)
 * No swap
 * Includes the `base` and `base-devel` package groups
+* Includes `yaourt`, an AUR helper tool
 * OpenSSH is also installed and enabled on boot

 The installation script follows the
 [official installation guide](https://wiki.archlinux.org/index.php/Installation_Guide)
 pretty closely, with a few tweaks to ensure functionality within a VM.
-Beyond that, the only customizations to the machine are related to the vagrant user and the steps recommended for any base box.

 Usage
 -----